fief-dev/docs/docs/integrate/python/fastapi.md

 ### Optional user

-Sometimes, you need to have a route retrieving the user if there is one authenticated, but **still working** if there none.
+Sometimes, you need to have a route retrieve the user if there is one authenticated, but **still work** if there is none.
 To do this, you can leverage the `optional` parameter of the `authenticated` dependency.

 ```py title="app.py" hl_lines="28"
 --8<-- "examples/python/fastapi/optional.py"